 Before understanding the distortion of the lens, we need to decide on the focal length that you are going to use for your final shoot.
 Our intention is to match the video camera's field of view to the depth sensor field of view to ensure that they overlap as closely as possible.
 Open Depthkit to the Record Tab and compare what you see in the Depth Preview at the bottom left corner of the viewport to the field of view of your camera.

-For Azure Kinect Choose Final Field of View You Intend To Use
+For Femto Bolt and Azure Kinect, Choose Final Field of View You Intend To Use

-If you're using the Azure Kinect, settle on the field of view that you intend to use for your production and select it in the Stream Configuration panel before continuing.
+If you're using the Femto Bolt or Azure Kinect, settle on the field of view that you intend to use for your production and select it in the Stream Configuration panel before continuing.
 We recommend a depth mode of 640x576 Narrow raw for most capture environments.

 Looking at Depth Preview in the bottom left corner of the viewport, tilt your rig until the top of the frame aligns to a recognizable feature in the scene.
 Now looking at your cameras viewfinder or LCD zoom out until you can see that same feature in the camera preview.